ric2b/Vivaldi-browser/chromium/docs/sheriff.md

 * Find the relevant Slack thread or start a new one
 * Investigate the bug and see what needs to happen - ping the owner, see if the priority & assignment are right, or try fixing it yourself.
 Check if it still needs to be in the queue!
+If it doesn't need to be in the queue, remove the `Sheriff-Chromium` label.
+Do this when
+  * the test has been disabled or marked flaky
+  * the problem is no longer impacting any of the builders

 ### 5. All's well?